Insurance and reinsurance in Mexico: overview

 Restrictions on ownership or control

-In addition to the requirements to obtain authorisation to incorporate and operate an insurance company, Insurance Affiliates must comply with the requirements set out in the Rules for the Establishment of Affiliates of Foreign Financial Entities (Reglas para el Establecimiento de Filiales de Instituciones Financieras del Exterior).
-Changes in the foreign investment law now permits any foreign investor to invest up to 100%in a Mexican insurance company, subject to the applicable provisions of the LGISMS.
+In addition to the requirements to obtain authorisation to incorporate and operate an insurance company, insurance affiliates must comply with the requirements set out in the Rules for the Establishment of Affiliates of Foreign Financial Entities (Reglas para el Establecimiento de Filiales de Instituciones Financieras del Exterior).
+Recent changes in the foreign investment law now permits any foreign investor to invest up to 100%in a Mexican insurance company, subject to the applicable provisions of the Insurance Law and Surety Companies Law (LISF).

 Foreign entities that act as "authorities" (ejerzan funciones de autoridad) cannot participate in any way in the capital of Mexican insurance companies.
 Mexican law does not define the term "authority".
 However, it can be defined as an individual or governmental agency with legal powers and authority to issue binding orders and regulations within the scope of such powers and authority.